Spice Route, Swartland Grenache

 Vinification

-The hand-picked grapes were fermented in open concrete fermenters with manual punch downs, before they were gently pressed and transferred to old French oak barrels for malolactic fermentation.
-The wine then spent 16 months maturing in barrel prior to bottling.
+The grapes were hand harvested before being fermented in open concrete vessels, with regular manual punch-downs.
+The must is gently pressed off the skins and then transferred to old French oak barrels for malolactic fermentation, to maintain the delicate fruit character.
+The wine was further matured for 16 months in the same barrel before it was bottled.

 Tasting Notes & Technical Details